socadk/design-practice-repository/artifact-templates/SDPR-RefinedEndpointList.md

 * Reuse already modelled data representation elements (ALPS, microformats, etc.).
 * Define a [Service Level Agreement](SDPR-ServiceLevelAgreement.md) with at least one service level objective per operation (or endpoint).
 * Specify at least one test case per user story and API operation.
-* Evaluate whether your API design and implementation can benefit from [Test-Driven Development (TDD)](https://www.agilealliance.org/glossary/tdd/) and [Behavior-Driven Development (BDD)](https://dannorth.net/introducing-bdd/) supporting tools such as [Cucumber](https://cucumber.io/).
+* Evaluate whether your API design and implementation can benefit from [Test-Driven Development (TDD)](https://www.agilealliance.org/glossary/tdd/) and [Behavior-Driven Development (BDD)](https://dannorth.net/introducing-bdd/) and supporting tools such as [Cucumber](https://cucumber.io/).

 <!-- From JUG 2019 slide (is there a newer version?) -->